Tyler Texas Museums

 This museum displays artifacts that reflect the historic, social, economic and political culture of Smith County.
 The building also is the home to the Smith County Historical Society.

-A special exhibit opens on November 18,2017, and will continue into 2018.
+A special exhibit opened in November of 2017, and continues into 2018.
 The new exhibit, “Wading Through Blood: The Great War & Smith County Men,” coincides with the 100th anniversary of the United States entry into World War I.